- Identifies community needs and solutions

 Recognizing the diversity of community needs, the Council supports key programs.

-Volunteer Roanoke Valley – Connects individuals with opportunities to share their knowledge and experience through volunteerism
+HandsOn Blue Ridge – Connects individuals with opportunities to share their knowledge and experience through volunteerism, and builds the capacity of local organizations to utilize volunteer time and talent effectively.

 The Drop-In Center – Provides a safe and confidential place for people to obtain information and resources about HIV/STD’s